The Common Black College Application: Step-by-Step Guide

 Gathering the requirements for each college you wish to attend is exhaustive.
 Robert Mason, upon graduation, seeks a means to simplify this process for his successors.
 In this quest, the Common Black College Application was founded.

-Follow this step by step guide to apply to over 65 CBCA member institutions and increase your chances of getting an acceptance letter and scholarships.
+Follow this step-by-step guide to apply to over 65 CBCA member institutions and increase your chances of getting an acceptance letter and scholarships.

 Recommendations